dphiffer/wp-json-api/readme.txt

 * `comment_status` - String (`"open"` or `"closed"`)
 * `thumbnail` - String (only included if a post thumbnail has been specified)
 * `custom_fields` - Object (included by setting the `custom_fields` argument to a comma-separated list of custom field names)
+* `taxonomy_(taxonomy)` - Array of custom taxonomy objects (these resemble Category or Tag response objects, depending on whether the taxonomy is hierarchical)

 __Note__
 The `thumbnail` attribute returns a URL to the image size specified by the optional `thumbnail_size` request argument.
 By default this will use the `thumbnail` or `post-thumbnail` sizes, depending on your version of WordPress.
 See [Mark Jaquith's post on the topic](http://markjaquith.wordpress.com/2009/12/23/new-in-wordpress-2-9-post-thumbnail-images/) for more information.